zass30/SuperTurboAltColors/README.md

 * The 2020-05-19-fightcade-ssf2xj.zip folder contains 3 files, named sfxj.03c, sfxj.04a, and sfxj.06a
 * Open your fightcade roms folder.
 Inside it is a file called ssf2xj.zip.
 * Drag the three files into ssf2xj.zip.
 It will replace three existing files.
 * Open fightcade.
-You should see the new colors on the select screen
+You should see the new colors on the select screen.

  ![character select](images/characterselect.png)